 “I’ve never seen first year teachers so well prepared – Generation Teach alumni are so thoughtful, so committed, and they get it.
 They get what it takes to constantly grow as an educator and to show up every day committed to doing what’s best for kids.”

-We look forward to starting a conversation about summer learning in your backyard.
+We look forward to starting a conversation about summer learning in your community.

 Our summer learning communities pave intentional pathways for all participants.